-The focal point of the Donnell landscape design is a sculpture by Adaline Kent, which... serves as an island in the center of the kidney-shaped pool.
+The focal point of the Donnell landscape design is a sculpture by Adaline Kent, which serves as an island in the center of the kidney-shaped pool.
 Dive in and take a tour of the many designs of kidney-shaped pools.

 Donnell Free-Form Swimming Pool in Sonoma

-Freeform swimming pool was the first of its kind when it was built in 1948 in Sonoma, California.
+The freeform swimming pool was the first of its kind when it was built in 1948 in Sonoma, California.
 More than 60 years later, it still wows visitors.

 Although not a true kidney-shaped pool, this freeform-style swimming pool was a sensation when it was designed for the Donnell family in 1948.
 Featured in home and design magazines and books, the pool was designed by noted landscape architect Thomas Church, along with landscape architect Lawrence Halprin.

-Interestingly, the swimming pool, patio, and... garden were built before the house was erected.
+Interestingly, the swimming pool, patio, and garden were built before the house was erected.
 The Donnell family chose a favorite spot in Sonoma on top of a hill overlooking San Francisco Bay, where they frequently gathered for picnics and family parties.